nhsconnect/FHIR-CDS/pages/explore/api_check_services.md

 ## Parameters ##

 The `$check-services` operation has a number of parameters.
 The EMS will select appropriate IN parameters to include in the operation.
-The Service Directory will return a set of [HealthcareService](http://hl7.org/fhir/stu3/healthcareservice.html) resources as the OUT parameter of the operation.
+The Service Directory will return a set of [HealthcareService](http://hl7.org/fhir/stu3/healthcareservice.html) resources.